 Moving from r10k to Code Manager

-Switching from r10k to Code Manager can improve automation of your code management and deployments, but some r10k users might not be ready to switch yet.
+Moving from r10k to Code Manager can improve the automation of your code management and deployments.

-- Code Manager must deploy all control repos to the same directory.
-If you are using r10k to deploy control repos to different directories, you should continue to use your current r10k workflow.
+- Code Manager must deploy all control repositories to the same directory.
+If you are using r10k to deploy control repositories to different directories, continue using r10k.

-- Code Manager does not support system .SSH configuration or other shellgit options.
+- Code Manager supports the shellgit provider, but only for HTTPS.
+It does not support system .SSH configuration or other shellgit options.

 - Code Manager does not support post-deploy scripts.

-If you rely on any of the above configurations, or any other r10k configuration that Code Manager doesn't yet support, you should continue to use your current r10k workflow.
-If you are using a custom script to deploy code, you should carefully assess whether Code Manager meets your needs.
+If you rely on any of the above configurations currently unsupported by Code Manager or if you are using a custom script to deploy code, carefully assess whether or not Code Manager meets your needs.